AlirezaNR1/EEG-Seizure_Ditection/README.md

 The dataset used in this project comprises signal segments collected from a device with a sampling frequency of 1.2 Hz.
 Each signal segment has a duration of 1.5 seconds, resulting in an input file containing 497 data points for each segment.
 Data files are classified into five different groups.
 Each group represents a distinct category relevant to the seizure detection task.
 More details about dataset is available at [dataset](https://www.upf.edu/web/ntsa/downloads/-/asset_publisher/xvT6E4pczrBw/content/2001-indications-of-nonlinear-deterministic-and-finite-dimensional-structures-in-time-series-of-brain-electrical-activity-dependence-on-recording-regi?inheritRedirect=false&redirect=https%3A%2F%2Fwww.upf.edu%2Fweb%2Fntsa%2Fdownloads%3Fp_p_id%3D101_INSTANCE_xvT6E4pczrBw%26p_p_lifecycle%3D0%26p_p_state%3Dnormal%26p_p_mode%3Dview%26p_p_col_id%3Dcolumn-1%26p_p_col_count%3D1)

+## contact us
+We're excited to hear from you!
+If you have any questions, suggestions, or need assistance, don't hesitate to reach out.
+Feel free to contact us via email at:

+- neg.jaafari@gmail.com
+- noorbakhsha1@gmail.com
+We're here to help and would love to hear about your experience using this project.